 "all creatures have been turned into property, the fishes in the water, the birds in the air, the plants on the earth; the creatures, too, must become free.

-It is an undisputed fact that horses albeit unconsciously played a central role in the economic, political, social and cultural history of the English revolution.
+Horses played a significant economic, political, social and cultural role in the English revolution.
 It is safe to say that they played a bigger role than any other animal.
 Books on the relationship between horses and people during Early Modern England are certainly rare and have almost become a new historical genre.

 The book is beautifully presented.
 It would seem that with the development of rival eBook devices such as Kindle publishers like Ashgate have raised their game regards the appearance of the books they publish.